 Deli Meats and Pregnancy

 I love charcuterie.
 And pizza.
 And sandwiches.
 I’m now in my second pregnancy and there never ceases to be comments about what you can and cannot eat while you are pregnant.
-I’ve often wondered why deli meats are singled out as something to avoid during pregnancy.
-Surely the Italians don’t stop eating pizza!
+I’ve often wondered we need to avoid deli meats during pregnancy?

 Food poisoning during pregnancy